SCOPE-MOVE evidence explorer for method selection

 Sample size, sex reporting, ethnicity reporting, and health status

-Prediction model type landscape
+Prediction model periodic chart

 Study index